javascript-tutorial/en.javascript.info/2-ui/1-document/08-styles-and-classes/article.md

 </body>
 ```

-Please note how the browser "unpacks" the property `style.margin` and infers `style.marginLeft` and `style.marginTop` (and other partial margins) from it.
+Please note how the browser "unpacks" the property `style.margin` in the last lines and infers `style.marginLeft` and `style.marginTop` (and other partial margins) from it.

 ## Computed styles: getComputedStyle